JonParton/Nextjs_ASWA_Starter/README.md

 I then got a bit carried away, partly for my learning/curiosity, and added in other extras that should help you be more productive! ...
 Although it has made this starter much more opinionated! 📣🤷‍♂️

 - I wanted to switch the code across to use Typescript so we could make use of the better static error catching!
 (Strict mode not currently enabled...I'm building up to it! 😨)
 - I added [Material UI](https://material-ui.com/) to style the Example Web Page and [fixed a few issues](#Material-UI-Hot-Reloading-when-using-makeStyles) related to using MUI with Next.js.
 If you use this as a starter for your own project I strongly suggest taking a good look at the ease of use, aesthetics and practicality of Material UI!
+(Quick thank you to the great [undraw community](https://undraw.co/) for images used in the example too!)
 - I added 2 state handlers for the application; I subscribe to the idea that [Application state and Server state should be treated differently](https://www.youtube.com/watch?v=seU46c6Jz7E).
 New kid on the block [Recoil.js](https://recoiljs.org/) is used for Application State (IE synchronous state solely dictated by the user / application!) and [React-Query](https://react-query.tanstack.com/docs) is utilised to manage the interface with our remote Server State (IE state related to data that is almost always asynchronous and that we don't solely control! (other users, background tasks etc)).
 These two can then work nicely together to keep our application in sync while avoiding reams of boiler plate code (👍👌).
 More details on this and my thinking behind it can be found in the [readme in the state folder](/state/README.md) 📁 as well as being seen in action on the CSR page of the Example App.
-- Added an easy way to set the page title from anywhere in the code flow of your application (In a component, in an if flow, on a page etc) See `currentPageTitleState`
+- Added an easy way to set the page title from anywhere in the code flow of your application (In a component, in an if flow, on a page etc) See `currentPageTitleState`.
 - Set up VS code to debug and made the various `package.json` scripts play nice with each other.
 - I also added and configured some opinionated use of ESLint and Prettier to make cleaning up our code mess easier.
 - As a last addition I have also added a set of recommended VSCode extensions.
 Feel free to follow (🐏🐑) or ignore!